-Novartis, our strategic partner and one of our existing stockholders, has agreed to purchase \$10.0 million in shares of our common stock (or 666,666 shares assuming an initial public offering price of \$15.00, the midpoint of the price range set forth on the cover page of this prospectus) at the initial public offering price per share, in the Concurrent Private Placement that would close concurrently with, and be contingent and conditioned upon consummation of, this offering.
+Novartis, our strategic partner and one of our existing stockholders, has agreed to purchase \$10.0 million in shares of our common stock at the initial public offering price per share (or 625,000 shares based on the initial public offering price of \$16.00 per share), in the Concurrent Private Placement that would close concurrently with, and be contingent and conditioned upon consummation of, this offering.
 The sale of such shares to Novartis will not be registered under the Securities Act of 1933, as amended, and these shares will be subject to certain restrictions on transfer pursuant to applicable securities laws and these shares are subject to a 180-day lock-up agreement with the underwriters in this offering.
-The closing of this offering is not conditioned upon the closing of the Concurrent Private Placement.
+The closing of this offering is not conditioned upon the closing of the Concurrent Private

+Placement.